andreaweb/vacations-app/README.md

 TO DO LIST:
 - Improve UX, specially the links (create a menu);
-- Get the checkboxes to work;
+- Implement edit and delete funcionalities;
-- Disallow past dates for new vacations.
+- Have calendar open on datepicker